Oct. 8, 2021

 At the heart of McIntosh’s current legal argument lies the fact that the Antiquities Act does not grant presidents the power to dismantle monuments.
 Since that power isn’t spelled out, it remains with Congress.
 Trump’s efforts, therefore, also violate the separation of powers clause under the constitution.

-Inside the Legal Case Heidi McIntosh explains the legal issues and what’s at stake in the national monuments legal fight.
+Inside the Legal Case Heidi McIntosh explains the legal issues and what was at stake in the national monuments legal fight.

 Like Sampson, the legal work McIntosh does today springs from a childhood wonder, in her case the beauty she came to know on long trips in the family camper.